 CRC has been providing practical assistance to Torontonians marginalized by poverty since 1964.
-CRC has worked tirelessly to develop programs to help the residents of Regent Park and the surrounding neighbourhoods realize their potential and contribute to a better community.
-Our philosophy has always remained the same — "to help people to help themselves".
+As a multi-service agency, we work with the residents of Regent Park, Moss Park, and the surrounding neighbourhoods to realize their potential and contribute to a better community.